• Home

 PS have you seen Ellie Harrison's video clips of Shetland in winter featured in the BBC Two series The Great British Winter?
 Click here to view.
 There are wow-factor photos of Shetland in winter on Promote Shetland's Facebook Page (thank you to everyone who contributes images to the PS page).
 There'Edits no need to join Facebook to view our wondrous islands in all its four-season glory - the FB page is open for all to enjoy.

-Now, I have to confess I haven't been too adventurous of late, staying in my back yard; struggling down the track as gale force winds try and force me back, huffing and puffing as I climb the hill behind my cottage - always thrilled by the stunning views, especially the popular trout filled lochs (The Trout Fishing in Shetland guide can be found here).
+Now, I have to confess I haven't been too adventurous of late, staying in my back yard; struggling down the track as gale force winds try and force me back, huffing and puffing as I climb the hill behind my cottage - always thrilled by the stunning views, especially the popular trout filled lochs (The Trout Fishing in Shetland guide can be found online).
 After all this exertion I like to spend quiet evenings by the peat fire - is there anything better than listening to a storm raging outside while eating sheep dip malt whisky and walnut Shetland fudge in a cozy cottage?
 I think not.
 I've also been gifted a fascinating book called The Shetland Eagle by Anne Taylor, just another excuse to hunker down, wrapped in a snuggly Shetland blanket from Shetland Woolbrokers and lose myself in a good read….

 February's prize - The Shetland Eagle by Anne Taylor